MIT’s Gen programming system flattens the learning curve for AI projects

 Countless online courses promise to inculcate budding programmers in the ways of AI, but a team of MIT researchers hopes to flatten the learning curve further.
 In a paper (“Gen: A General-Purpose Probabilistic Programming System with Programmable Inference“) presented this week at the Programming Language Design and Implementation Conference, they propose Gen, a novel probabilistic programming system that lets users write algorithms without having to contend with equations or high-performance code.

-Gen’s source code is publicly available and will be presented at a number of upcoming developer conferences, including Strange Loop in St. Louis, Missouri this September and JuliaCon in Baltimore next month.
+Gen’s source code is publicly available and will be presented at a number of upcoming developer conferences, including Strange Loop in St. Louis this September and JuliaCon in Baltimore next month.

 “One motivation of this work is to make automated AI more accessible to people with less expertise in computer science or math,” said Marco Cusumano-Towner, first author and PhD candidate in MIT’s department of electrical engineering and computer science.
 “We also want to increase productivity, which means making it easier for experts to iterate and prototype their AI systems [rapidly].”